There are no tickets available at this time.

 For many Bay Area residents avoiding traffic can be solved by taking a BART train.
 Unfortunately the nearest station is 5 miles away, so it is not walkable.
 Riding a bicycle is an option from the train station and would be a nice ride through the rolling hills, but isn't advisable as there aren't many street lights from the station into town.

 It's not much easier when you get inside the venue.
-The bleacher seating in the general admission area left literally no room for people to pass in front of seated spectators.
-Even standing up to let fans by was tricky as there really was only room for one person to stand at a time.
-Other seating looked to be more accessible.
+The bleacher seating in the general admission area leaves literally no room for people to pass in front of seated spectators.
+Even standing up to let fans by is tricky as there really is only room for one person to stand at a time.
+Other seating looks to be more accessible.

 Tickets start at $10 for non-rivals and $15 rivals and big games (BYU, Gonzaga, Santa Clara, San Francisco).
 Parking at McKeon Pavilion is only $5 and food, though limited, won't break the bank.
 I'd definitely like to be in the gym when the Gaels take on their biggest rival right now, Gonzaga.
 Watching it on television tells me it's a great time.

 There aren't many state-of-the-art extras at McKeon Pavilion.
 Rather, the extras consist of the historical value, the nostalgic nature of the gym and the atmosphere of this elite mid-major squad.
 Banners for men's and women's basketball hang opposite the banners for all the teams in the WCC.